denysmedynskyi/denysmedynskyi.github.io/_posts/2017-5-6-RubyC-2017-review.md

 I loved attending RubyC and I hope that it will be better every year.
 It is so inspiring to meet so many passionate people from around the world.

-Share your thoughts about the conference in comments section.
+Share your thoughts about the conference in the comments section and subscribe to receive next blog posts.